Julia Wolf

 Julia Wolf is a British mathematician specialising in arithmetic combinatorics who was the 2016 winner of the Anne Bennett Prize of the London Mathematical Society.
 She is currently a professor in the Department of Pure Mathematics and Mathematical Statistics at the University of Cambridge.

 Education and career

 Wolf writes that her childhood ambition was to become a carpenter, and that she became attracted to science only after subscribing to Scientific American as a teenager.

-She read mathematics at Clare College, Cambridge, earning a bachelor's degree there in 2004 and completing the Mathematical Tripos in 2003.
+She read mathematics at Clare College, Cambridge, completing the Mathematical Tripos in 2003.
 She remained at Cambridge for graduate study, and completed her PhD there in 2008.
 Her dissertation, Arithmetic Structure in Sets of Integers, was supervised by Timothy Gowers.
 She was also mentored in her doctoral studies by Ben Green, whom she met when he was a postdoctoral researcher at Cambridge from 2001 to 2005.